GDGVIT/katamari/README.md

 ## Fix rate limiting

 Wherever you install katamari, it creates a `config.json` file in `.katamari` folder in the same directory as the executable.
-You need to add your GitHub Personal Access Token there in case you're being rate limited.
+You need to add your GitHub Personal Access Token in `.katamari/config.json` in case you're being rate limited.
 If you require help in creating a Personal Access Token visit [this link](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).

 # Contributors